alaa-alchal/Portfolio/SQL/pro/README.md

                             );

-Next, we'll create a products table to store information about the products that we sell, such as the product name, price, and quantity in stock.
+Next, we'll create a products table to store information about the products that we sell, such as the product name, cost, and quantity in stock.

       CREATE TABLE products (